Ziinc/benchee_async/README.md

 ### Limitations

-- The `memory_time` will extend the execution, hence the sample size will include counts during this time.
+The `memory_time` and `reduction_time` Benchee options will extend the execution time, hence the sample size will include counts beyond set run time value.